ForesterBlox/Shellsay/README.md

 git clone https://github.com/ForesterBlox/Shellsay.git
 make install
 ```
-the source code is smaller than installer lmao
+the source code is smaller than the makefile lmao